DivadNojnarg/CaPO4Sim/README.md

   - reorder ui files
   - rewrite the dashboardControbar code in pure R
   - add hotjar tracking to recover datas of users
+  - redo the whole comment section for each file

 ## Changelog version 3.1 (global app)